Creating Lasting Change teaches how to influence and persuade people to change.

 If they match, you’re happy.

-To help someone you must either change their life conditions or change their blueprint.
+To help someone you must either change their living conditions or change their blueprint.

 Tony Robbins says that to change anyone you must understand what their needs are first.